Algestone acetophenide: Available forms

 A 90 mg DHPA and 6 mg estradiol enantate formulation was also studied, but was never marketed.
 The combination of DHPA and estradiol enantate has also been studied at other doses ranging from 75 to 200 mg DHPA and 5 to 50 mg estradiol enantate.

 Side effects

-Side effects of DHPA are similar to those of other progestins.
 Side effects of the combination of DHPA and estradiol enantate have reportedly included dysmenorrhea, breast tenderness, headache, edema, bloating, changes in libido, depression, anxiety, and injection site pain.
 The half-dose formulation of DHPA and estradiol enantate retains contraceptive effects but causes severe disruption of menstrual bleeding patterns.
 Likewise, the formulation of DHPA in combination with estradiol benzoate butyrate has been associated with poor control of menstrual bleeding.

 Overdose

 DHPA has been studied at high doses of 900 mg/week by intramuscular injection in women with endometrial cancer.

 Pharmacology

 Pharmacodynamics

 DHPA is a progestogen, or an agonist of the progesterone receptor.
 It is said to be both more potent and longer-acting than the related progestogen hydroxyprogesterone caproate.
 The progestogenic potency of DHPA is about 2 to 5 times that of progesterone in animals.
 The medication has no androgenic, antiandrogenic, estrogenic, antiestrogenic, glucocorticoid, or antimineralocorticoid activities, and hence is a pure progestogen with no off-target activity.

 Clinical studies have found that, on the basis of endometrial changes, E2-EN/DHPA appears, at the doses used, to be an estrogen-dominant combination.

 An effective ovulation-inhibiting dose of DHPA is 100 mg when given alone.